thedmd/pixeltoaster/readme.txt

 	PixelToaster for Windows requires DirectX 9.0.

-	First you must make sure you have the latest DirectX 9.0 installed.
+	First you must make sure you have the latest DirectX Runtime installed.

 	Visual C++ Users: